MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 An L3 gateway acts as a bridge between the physical infrastructure in the datacenter and the virtualized infrastructure in the Hyper-V Network Virtualization cloud.
 [Learn more](https://technet.microsoft.com/library/dn313101.aspx#bkmk_private).

-VMM doesn't currently support BGP-enabled dynamic L3 connectivity, but a dynamic L3 connection can be configured using a PowerShell script.

 1. Ensure you're logged on as an administrator on the VMM server.
-2. Run the following script.
+2. Run the following script:

 ```
 param(